 Dr. Bashant started her own business, Building Better Futures, LLC, through which she extends her work with children exhibiting challenging behavior.
 She is an educational consultant in New York State, where she provides training and embedded coaching to educators regarding the most behaviorally challenging students.
 Her approach is trauma-sensitive and strengths-based, and she seeks to foster collaborative relationships between educators and students as they work together as partners in learning.

 Jennifer has been trained in Collaborative Problem Solving, Restorative Justice and the Mindful Schools curriculum for K-12 students.
 As a certified DiSC Leadership and Work Style Trainer, Jennifer also trains teachers about how to communicate more effectively.

 Financial: Dr. Jennifer Bashant is the founder and CEO of Building Better Futures, LLC.
 She has an employment relationship with Matcha Behavioral Health and is a guest lecturer at the University at Albany.
-Dr. Bashant receives a speaking honorarium, book royalties, and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+She receives a speaking honorarium, recording, and book royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.